-- fund our operations and continue to conduct adequate and well-controlled clinical trials to provide clinical data to support regulatory approval of marketing applications; - continue our development activities; - qualify and outsource the commercial-scale manufacturing of our products under cGMP; and - commercialize Acetavance, Omigard or any other product candidates that we may in-license or acquire, if any of these product candidates receive regulatory approval.
+• fund our operations and continue to collect, review and analyze clinical data from our clinical trials to support regulatory approval of marketing applications for our product candidates;

+- continue our development activities; - qualify and outsource the commercial-scale manufacturing of our products under cGMP; and - commercialize our product candidates, if approved by regulatory authorities.

-We believe that our existing cash and cash equivalents, including the net proceeds from our initial public offering completed in the fourth quarter of 2006 and our registered direct offering in the first quarter of 2008, will be sufficient to meet our projected operating requirements, at a minimum, through the next twelve months.
+As of September 30, 2008, we believe that our existing cash and cash equivalents, including the net proceeds from our initial public offering completed in the fourth quarter of 2006 and our registered direct offering in the first quarter of 2008, will be sufficient to meet our projected operating requirements for the next twelve months.
 We have based this estimate on assumptions that may prove to be wrong and we could spend our available financial resources faster than we currently expect.
 Our future funding requirements will depend on many factors, including, but not limited to:

-the rate of progress and costs of our clinical trials and other product development activities for Acetavance, Omigard and any other product candidates that we may in-license or acquire, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval;

-- the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of completion of outsourced commercial manufacturing supplies for each product candidate; - the costs and timing of regulatory approval; - the costs of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; and - the success of the commercialization of our products.
+- the rate of progress and costs of our efforts to prepare for the submission of NDAs for Acetavance, Omigard and any other product candidates that we may in-license or acquire, and the potential that we may need to conduct additional clinical trials to support applications for regulatory approval; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of completion of outsourced commercial manufacturing supplies for each product candidate; - · the costs and timing of regulatory approval; - the costs of establishing sales, marketing and distribution capabilities; - · the effect of competing technological and market developments; - · the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; and - the success of the commercialization of our products.